 When you asked how your professor or boss took your absence, the person will blow things out of proportion because they want to worry you.
 You end up feeling guilty and anxious, even though there is no reason to be.

-3) They Are Unsympathetic
+3) They are manipulative

 Needless to say, heinous people are heartless.
 This is mostly rooted in their strong drive for self-preservation, which empowers them to commit selfish acts at the expense of other people.